XQueryInstitute/Course-Materials/exercises/exercise-3.md

 ###Extra Credit

 If you'd like to try something a litte more complicated, you can add another column to our chart.
 For instance, it would be interesting to know whether and how much the quantity of arable land has been decreasing in the United States even while our cereal output has been increasing.
 Here's the [API call](http://api.worldbank.org/countries/USA/indicators/AG.LND.ARBL.ZS?per_page=10&date=1961:2013) to get you started.
-As always, please share your results (especially if you improve my coding) on Twitter with the hashtag #XQY14.
+As always, please share your results (especially if you improve my code) on Twitter with the hashtag #XQY14.